Motor Neurone Disease Research

 A promising new treatment for Motor Neurone Disease (MND) is in the development process at Lancaster University.

-Our researchers are testing diabetes drugs to see whether they can help people suffering from neurodegenerative disease.
-The early results show real promise.
+Our researchers are testing diabetes drugs to see whether they can help people suffering from neurodegenerative disease and the early results show real promise.

 The diabetes drug Liraglutide is now being tested and has reduced key symptoms of Alzheimer’s and Parkinson’s disease.

-In the light of these promising results we propose liraglutide as an ideal candidate for a clinical trial in patients with MND.
+In the light of these promising results Liraglutide has been proposed as an ideal candidate for a clinical trial in patients with MND.